 O – Ongoing Communication

-Once we have ensured the safety of the people and have an understanding of the initial damage done to the investment, we communicate that information to the investors.
+Once we have ensured the safety of the people, we sent an initial communication to our passive investors.

 S – Summary

-So, when a crisis occurs, the three step procedure is S.O.S. – safety of the people and the money, ongoing communication to provide your investors with status updates, and then providing a summary a few weeks later.
+When a crisis occurs, like the coronavirus, the three step procedure is S.O.S. – safety of the people and the money, ongoing communication to provide your investors with status updates, and then providing a summary once things return to normal.